 I didn’t think much about my bagel baking “hobby” until one weekend I decided to offer a “bagel day” via the bakery.
 I picked a few flavors, including these churro bagels, took pre-orders, and baked fresh for pickup.The first event was such a success, I started offering bagels every few months.
 Churro bagels were a required menu option as I had a few families that always ordered cinnamon sugar for everyone, or they wanted cinnamon sugar for the kids and Asiago cheese for the adults.

 I never actually used the name “churro bagels” on the menu though.
 When I was finalizing the recipe, I tried one with a bit of Nutella and instantly thought of the Nutella stuffed churros sold at carnivals.
-When I told a friend who was also “testing” with me, she agreed and that became the unofficial name for the cinnamon sugar bagels.
+When I told a friend who was also “testing” with me, she agreed and that became the unofficial name for these AMAZING cinnamon sugar bagels from scratch.

 We moved, and my bagel families are all scattered across the country now, but I think about them every time I bake for our home.
 Pick a weekend and bake some bagels, darlings.
 The final result is something truly special.
 If you aren’t an experienced bread baker, don’t worry!
 Bagels are very friendly for novice bread bakers, and a lot of the work is hands off.
 You know how to reach me if you have questions. 😉